wankdanker/node-zsync/README.md

 -----

 This is another program and library for synchronizing/replicating ZFS datasets using the nodejs platform.
 Source datasets are found using globs via the minimatch module.
-There are currently no config files or settings stored in zfs attributes.

 todo
 ----